fooooter/drain/README.md

 }
 ```

-POST "data" is an application/x-www-form-urlencoded string parsed to a HashMap and GET
+POST `data` is an application/x-www-form-urlencoded string parsed to a HashMap and GET
-"params" are regular key-value pairs sent in the URL.
+`params` are regular key-value pairs sent in the URL.

 `response_headers` is a HashMap containing every header, that will be sent in response.
 It's a mutable reference,
 so that you can simply append a header to existing ones.
 Its best use cases are redirections using `Location` header and
 changing content type to JSON, for example.

+### Redirections

+Redirections are done once you append the `Location` header to `response_headers` in a dynamic page.
+It's up to you, whether a page should return content in redirection response or not, but it's preferred to
+return `None` after specifying `Location`.
+The status code is set by default to 302, but this will be changeable very soon.